 Attendance is verified through webinar backend reports.
 Participants who are not on our registration list and on the backend webinar attendance reports will not receive CPO credit.***

-All those currently holding a CPO certification on January 1, 2017 will be grandfathered into the new CPO Program.
-From this point they will have to maintain their certification under the new program guidelines.
-For those who began the program at the 2015 Annual NACOLE Conference or choose to do so in 2016, their credit hours and conference attendance will be applied towards the new program.
+Note: All those holding a CPO certification on December 31, 2016 were grandfathered into the new CPO Program which took effect on January 31 2017.
+From that point they must maintain their certification under the new program guidelines.
+For those who began the certification process at the 2015 or 2016 Annual NACOLE Conferences, their credit hours and conference attendance will be applied towards the new program.

-No costs will be associated with the program through 2017.
-In 2018 there will be a fee added to help cover program costs.
+No costs will be associated with the program through 2023.
+In 2024 there may be a fee added to help cover program costs.